harsh1924/uber/backend/README.md

 - Supports tokens sent in **HTTP-only cookies** or in `Authorization: Bearer <token>` header.
 - Checks if token is blacklisted.
 - Attaches the authenticated user to `req.user`.

+Middleware: `authCaptain`
+- Protects captain routes by verifying JWT token.
+- Supports tokens sent in **HTTP-only cookies** or in `Authorization: Bearer <token>` header.
+- Checks if token is blacklisted.
+- Attaches the authenticated captain to `req.captain`.

 ---